SDeyGitHubber/DeOldify/README.md

 This project is a Python application that utilizes the DeOldify library to colorize black and white images.
 It also provides the functionality to generate variations of the colorized image based on different hue shifts and saturation levels.

 ### Installation
-First clone the repository and change path to deoldify
+Clone the repository and change path to Deoldify:
 ```bash
 git clone https://github.com/SDeyGitHubber/DeOldify.git
 cd DeOldify
 ```

-To install the required dependencies, run the following command:
+Install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

 ### Usage
-To run the application, execute the following command:
+Run the application:

 ```bash
 python app.py